Solar Panels

 It’s Time to Get Serious About Solar

-The Plan: Install 36 solar panels on the south-facing lower side aisle roof of St Jude’s, facing Kent Road.
+Install 36 solar panels on the south-facing lower side aisle roof of St Jude’s, facing Kent Road.

-Join us in helping to make St Jude’s Church Southsea become a carbon net zero building ready to face the challenges of the future.
+Our solar panels are helping to make St Jude’s Church Southsea become a carbon net zero building ready to face the challenges of the future.

 Why Solar Panels?

-The solar panels will help us to:
+The solar panels help us to:

 • heat our building and provide power in the face of rising energy costs.